 Title I is a federally-funded supplemental program (grant-funded) that provides additional reading and mathematics instruction and services to Essex North Shore Agricultural & Technical School students who have been identified through placement tests or teacher referrals.
-Reading instruction takes place during seminar blocks so students do not miss core academic class periods.
-For additional information, contact ENSATS Title 1 Director.
+Reading and mathematics instruction take place during seminar blocks so students do not miss core academic classes.
+For additional information, contact the Title 1 Director.